 Focus on value, not price.
-Buyers are more likely to buy from a company who can demonstrate the value of their product or service.
+Buyers are more likely to buy from a company that can demonstrate the value of their product or service.
 Instead of focusing on price, focus on the benefits that your product or service can provide.

 Sales productivity is a measure of how effectively a business can generate revenue.
-It is typically measured by looking at the company's sales volume, conversion rate, and average deal size.
-However, sales productivity is more than just a numbers game.
+It is typically measured by looking at the company’s sales volume, conversion rate, and average deal size.
+However, sales score is more than just a numbers game.
 It is also about the company’s ability to build relationships, identify and qualify leads, and close deals.

 Sales goals should be specific, measurable, achievable, relevant, and time-bound.
 For example, a sales goal could be to increase sales by 10% in the next quarter.
 By setting clear sales goals, you can stay on track and achieve your desired outcome.